Guide To Europe’s Most Beautiful Royal Palaces

 When Catherine the Great took the throne in 1762, she completely redid the interiors.
 The palace continued to be embellished through the 19th century.

-In the Highlights section, you’ll find the Hermitage’s most significant pieces: Faberge eggs, sculptures (especially Canova’s Three Graces and Psyche Revived by Cupid’s Kiss), and jewelry.
+The Hermitage’s most significant pieces include Faberge eggs, sculptures (especially Canova’s Three Graces and Psyche Revived by Cupid’s Kiss), and jewelry.

 7. Palace of Versailles, Versailles France

-The Palace of Versailles has opened its digital doors.
-Built by the Sun King Louis XIV, the Palace of Versailles is the most ornate and famous royal chateau in France, located just outside Paris.
+The Palace of Versailles was built by the Sun King Louis XIV, the Palace of Versailles is the most ornate and famous royal palace in France, located just outside Paris.

 For the full scoop on everything you can see and read online, here’s my guide to taking a digital tour of the Palace of Versailles.
 If you want to virtually tour other famous chateaux, here’s my guide to glamorous chateaux in France.